SreenikethanI/mp4_recovery_experience/README.md

 I had to do some minor audio stretching too, since it seems that the silent portion's audio has been completely discarded, not silenced.

 The end result?
-A decent video with slightly out-of-sync audio.
+A decent-but-accurate video, with slightly out-of-sync audio.
 Which is quite respectable!

 ---